THERAPY FOR OBSESSIVE-COMPULSIVE DISORDER (OCD) AND ANXIETY

 Obsessive-compulsive disorder used to be classified as an Anxiety disorder, but more recently, OCD has been separated into its own category.
 However, the treatment for OCD and anxiety disorders shares many common aspects.

 OCD has been named the doubting disorder.
 The presentation of OCD can be variable, can change over time, and can attack the things that are most valuable to you.
-Common types of obsessions include fear of harming self or others, sexual obsessions, contamination, symmetry/ordering and ‘just right’ feelings, superstitious or magical thinking, and religious or scrupulosity.
-The evidence based treatment for OCD is Exposure and Response Prevention (ERP).
-Other adjunctive treatments such as mindfulness and acceptance and commitment therapy may be added as needed, but ERP remains the most active agent of change for OCD.
+Common types of obsessions include fear of harming self or others, sexual obsessions (including pedophilic OCD), contamination (e.g. Covid, bodily fluids, dirt, etc.), symmetry/ordering and "just right" feelings, perfectionism, concerns with sensorimotor / automatic bodily functions (e.g breathing, heart beat, etc.), superstitious or magical thinking, and religious or scrupulosity.
+Pure obsessional OCD, also known as "pure O" is a type of OCD where people have disturbing intrusive thoughts, but there are no apparent behavioral compulsions.
+However, when we look carefully, we find a range of metal compulsions (e.g. rumination, worry, looking for evidence, reviewing, etc.) and avoidance of objects, situations, places or people.
+Exposure and Response Prevention (ERP), the evidence based treatment for OCD, is effective for behavioral and mental compulsions, as well as for avoidance behaviors.
+Other adjunctive treatments for OCD, such as mindfulness and acceptance and commitment therapy may be added as needed, but ERP remains the most active agent of change for OCD.

-If you believe you may have any of these issues and are interested to learn more about treatment, feel free to call me for a 15 min free consultation.
+If you believe you may have any of these issues and are interested in learning more about treatment, feel free to call me for a 15 min free consultation.